etgramli/Enigma-III/README.md

 ## Command line options
 ### -h
+Helo text
+### -g1 <alphabet permutation>
+### -g2 <alphabet permutation>
+### -g3 <alphabet permutation>
+Permutations of the alphabet for the first, second and third gearwheel. (i.e. "ADCBEHFGILJKMPNOQTRSUXVWZY")
+### -s <start positions>
+Start positions of the three gearwheels. (i.e. "SEC")

 ## Introduction
-This Enigma-III consists of three "gearwheel", every with a (seperate) permutataion of the letters of the alphabet. - Just to make it clear: A permutataion in this case is a list of the characters of the alphabet (all 26) with a order, that may be different from the normal order.
+This Enigma-III consists of three "gearwheels", every with a (seperate) permutataion of the letters of the alphabet. - Just to make it clear: A permutataion in this case is a list of the characters of the alphabet (all 26) with a order, that may be different from the normal order.
 The program assumes that all letters are only once in the permutataion.

 You can set a start position of every gearwheel seperately.
 If you did not, the first letter is the start position.